Characterization of FBK NUV-HD-Cryo SiPMs near LHe temperature: Characterizing the SiPMs at 10 K

+The setup for the DCR tests is nearly identical to the PDE tests, as shown in Fig.~\ref{integratingSphereOnCoolingPlateRealPic}.
+However, the electronics are slightly different: a 5$\times$ amplifier was connected to the preamplifier, and a counter read the signals coming out of the amplifier.
+Another difference was that the LED was off during the DCR tests.
+The counter was in a self-trigger model: once the signal's amplitude crosses the counter's threshold, the signal will be registered, and the count number will increase by one accordingly.

-For FBK SiPMs, the typical DCR with 4 to 6 V OV at RT and 40 K are 100 kHz and 0.1 Hz/mm$^2$ (SiPMs specifications: 4 $\times$ 4 mm$^2$, 25 $\times$ 25 $\mu$m$^2$ NUV-HD-SF) or 0.001 Hz/mm$^2$ (SiPMs specifications: 4 $\times$ 4 mm$^2$, 25 $\times$ 25 $\mu$m$^2$ NUV-HD-LF)~\cite{Acerbi17}, respectively.
-At 10 K, for the 11.7 $\times$ 7.9 mm$^2$, 30 $\times$ 30 $\mu$m$^2$ NUV-HD-Cryo type SiPMs, we measured $\sim$ 0.01 Hz/mm$^2$ for OV 10 V and 12 V, as shown in Fig.~\ref{schemeSiPMDCR10k}.
-We believe our results are consistent with the NUV-HD-LF DCR ones tested at 40 K as shown in reference~\cite{Acerbi17} given that (a) the dimension of our SiPMs is $\sim$ six times of the ones tested in the reference, and (b) the OV in our tests are (10 to 12 V), which is 6 volts higher than the (4 to 6 V) in the paper.
+For the NUV-HD-Cryo type SiPMs under test, Fig.~\ref{SiPMDCR10k} shows the measured DCR is $\sim$ 0.01 Hz/mm$^2$ for OV 10 V and 12 V at 10 K. Reference~\cite{Acerbi17} measured the DCR for two types of FBK SiPMs: NUV-HD-SF and NUV-HD-LF.
+At RT, the typical DCR with 4 to 6 V OV is $\sim$ 100 kHz, while at 40 K, the DCR is 0.1 Hz/mm$^2$ and 0.001 Hz/mm$^2$ for the NUV-HD-SF and NUV-HD-LF SiPMs, respectively.
+Given that (a) the dimension of our SiPMs is $\sim$ 6 times that of the ones tested in the reference, and (b) the OV in our tests (10 to 12 V) is 6 volts higher than the paper (4 to 6 V), we consider our DCR results are consistent with the NUV-HD-LF ones measured in the paper at 40 K. We stick to a 10 V OV instead of a lower bias because it is the voltage the SiPMs can reach a required PDE criterion for LHe TPCs, 40\%.